-One of the biggest questions that I am asked by candidates about political mail are the pros and cons of Every Door Direct Mail (EDDM) vs Presorted Standard Mail, the traditional method of sending political mail to a specific list.
-Each has their own unique benefits as well as drawbacks.
+One of the biggest questions that I am asked by candidates about political mail is the pros and cons of Every Door Direct Mail (EDDM) vs Presorted Standard Mail, the traditional method of sending political mail to a specific list.
+Each has its own unique benefits as well as drawbacks.

 What is Every Door Direct Mail?

 EDDM is a product created by the U.S. Postal Service in which customers select their delivery route.
 They then take their mailing directly to the local post office that handles their delivery.
 By definition, it is delivered to every door on the carrier route you select.
 Although you can select whether you want it to go to residential addresses only, business addresses only, or both.